dhis2/dhis2-android-sdk/doc/dhis2_android_sdk_user_guide_INDEX.md

   - Per program: N x (Number of programs)
   - Per orgunit AND per program: N x (Number of combinations orgunit-program)

-TrackedEntityInstances located in search scope can be downloaded with a different method.
+TrackedEntityInstances located in search scope can be downloaded by using a different method.
 In this case it is required to provide the TEI uid, which might be obtained with a search query.

 ```
 d2.downloadTrackedEntityInstancesByUid(uid-list)